Updated: 2020 Effective 1st July 2020

 If you are a registered member you can add a selling Listing (coloured red) to offer your available wines, grapes or grape derived products through the Exchange.
 Depending on your level of membership, you may have access to the following trade methods:

-Buy Now – a fixed price method where only the terms of supply and payment can be negotiated, not the price.
+Fixed Price – a method where the price cannot be changed, only the terms of supply and payment can be negotiated.
 There is no limit to the number of counter-offers that can be made by either party over the terms of purchase.
-As the List Owner, you may receive requests to supply samples prior to an acceptance.
+As the List Owner, you may receive requests to supply samples prior to acceptance.

 Sellers may choose to make wine or grape derived product samples available when adding a Listing, or not.
 The option to supply or not supply samples can be edited at any time.

 If a Buyer requests a sample it remains the Sellers choice whether or not to provide a sample.
 When a request is received, the Seller may accept, decline or seek clarification on the sample requested.

 A Seller has the right not to provide samples until a trade is completed.
 A Buyer may request a sample if the Listing displays ‘Samples Available’ at any time during the term of the Listing.

 A Seller is obligated to provide a sample if requested by the List Owner of any Buyer’s Listing requirement that displays ‘Samples Required’, at any time during the term of the Listing.

 Bulk Wine Samples: If a Seller accepts a sample request for a bulk wine Listing, they must:

 - ensure the sample substantially reflects the Listing as detailed, although the sample may be customised, but only to the extent to deliver the style the Buyer has specifically requested;

 - comply with the sample quantities that are requested, labelling provided and delivery instructions advised;